apache/airflow/docs/howto/connection/index.rst

 --------------------

 Airflow uses `Fernet <https://github.com/fernet/spec/>`__ to encrypt passwords in the connection configuration.
-It guarantees that a password encrypted using it cannot be manipulated or read without the key.
+It guarantees that without the encryption password, Connection Passwords cannot be manipulated or read without the key.

 For information on configuring Fernet, look at :ref:`security/fernet`.